yanns/octopress/source/_posts/2016-02-10-trampoline-execution-context-with-scala-futures.markdown

 computes `functionThatReturnsFutureValue1` and `functionThatReturnsFutureValue2` in parallel.

 It means that Scala Futures do not respect the principe of ["referential transparency"](https://en.wikipedia.org/wiki/Referential_transparency).
-It's not only a theoretical problem, but bits a lot of new users of Scala Futures.
+It's not only a theoretical problem, new users of Scala Futures often have problems with that.

 And what I do not like about Scala Future is that we always need an ExecutionContext, even for small non-blocking computations.